timrspratt/aero-docker/README.md

 - `aero unpause`: Unpause the services
 - `aero restart`: Restart the services
 - `aero install`: Install an Aero store in the current directory
-- `aero theme:install {theme}`: Install a theme to the current Aero store
+- `aero theme:install [name]`: Install a theme to the current Aero store
 - `aero catalog:seed`: Seed the sample catalog to the current Aero store
 - `aero bash`: Create a bash prompt in the main app container to execute commands
 - `aero php`: Execute a PHP command within the main app container